Oatmeal Cookies

 That’s the best part.
 You don’t need to buy any special ingredients that won’t get used again, plus you can mix them up with adding in whatever you have in the pantry!

-- Sugars – You will need both brown sugar and granulated sugar to get a soft chewy cookie with a slight carmel flavor.
+- Sugars – You will need both light brown sugar and granulated sugar to get a soft chewy cookie with a slight caramel flavor.

 - Vanilla Extract – Pure Vanilla Extract not imitation will give you the best flavor.